AgnostiqHQ/covalent/doc/source/webapp_ui/graph_view/electron.rst

     The live runtime for the selected node.

 Input
-    The input parameters for the selected node.
+   The input parameters passed to the selected node.
+Click the parameter string to :ref:`copy a serialized representation <pickle_copy>` of the input.

+Result
+    The :code:`Result` returned by the electron function.
+Click the parameter string to :ref:`copy a serialized representation <pickle_copy>` of the result.

 Executor
     The executor's type and its relevant information for the selected node.